 She said a diversified government workforce is more likely to yield better outcomes than a predominantly white one.

-And then she referred to criticism that the U.S. National Security Workforce is white male and yell in the halls of power in the faces of our national security leaders.
+And then she referred to criticism that the U.S. National Security workforce is white, male, and yell.

 By contrast, she said groups comprised of different people tend to question one another's assumptions, draw on divergent perspectives and experiences, and yield better outcomes.

-Okay, my question is well, what has her boss been doing the late the last eight years if that's the case?
+Okay, my question is, well, what has her boss been doing the last eight years if that's the case?

-Denine Borrelli, chief political correspondent with Conservative Review, Fox News contributor, also Eric Guster, civil rights attorney, uh, and often appears on my show on Fox as well.
+Also Eric Guster, civil rights attorney, and often appears on my show on Fox as well.

 They've been in power for eight years, so I guess the lack of diversity would be on their shoulders, not anybody else's, right?

-You have Susan Rice here who is invoking race on every aspect with this uh commencement speech, who by the way is married to a white individual.
+You have Susan Rice here who is invoking race on every aspect with this commencement speech, who, by the way, is married to a white individual.

 But really, her message should have been about content of character, not skin color.